Dundalk: Sport

-Dundalk Football Club is a professional association football club.
-The club competes in the League of Ireland Premier Division, the top tier of Irish football.
+Dundalk Football Club is a professional association football club that competes in the League of Ireland.
 The club was founded in 1903 as Dundalk G.N.R., the works-team of the Great Northern Railway.
 They were a junior club until they joined the Leinster Senior League in 1922–23.
-They were then elected to the Free State League (which later became the League of Ireland) in 1926–27.
+They were elected to the Free State League (which later became the League of Ireland) in 1926–27.
 The club has played at Oriel Park since moving from its original home at the Dundalk Athletic Grounds in 1936.

 Gaelic football clubs in the town include Dundalk Gaels GFC, Seán O'Mahony's GFC, Clan na Gael, Na Piarsaigh, Dowdallshill and Dundalk Young Irelands.
 Young Irelands (representing Louth) contested the first All-Ireland football final in 1888, losing to the Commercials club, representing Limerick.

-The two hurling clubs in the town are Knockbridge GAA and Naomh Moninne H.C., who are the leading club in Louth with 22 county titles as of 2020.
+The two hurling clubs in the town are Knockbridge GAA and Naomh Moninne H.C..
 A founding member of Naomh Moninne, Father Pól Mac Sheáin, introduced the All-Ireland Poc Fada Championship in 1960.

-Dundalk R.F.C. is an amateur Irish Rugby football club who compete in Division 1A of the Leinster League.
+Dundalk R.F.C. is an amateur Irish Rugby football club who compete in the Leinster League.
 The club first formed in 1877 and became founder members of the Provincial Towns Union, which then merged into what became the Northern Branch of the Irish Rugby Football Union.
 They moved to their present home ground at Mill Road in 1967.

 The Dundalk Racecourse was reopened as Dundalk Stadium in 2007 and now holds both horse racing and greyhound racing meetings.
 It is Ireland's first all-weather horse racing track.
 The stadium also hosts the Dundalk International greyhound race.